asbah-amjad/WebDev2-Architecting/documentation.md

 The `setTimeout` is used because `setInterval` can cause buggy calls if view is changed and it is not cleared properly.
 Low interval is used since, server B has low response time.

+# Backend

+## Server A

+Server A runs on node.js and uses libraries such as express, mongoose, cors and amqplib.
+It is used for:

+- Implementation of Order API
+- Implementation of Sandwich API

+Here are the functionalities that Server A provides:

+1. Add a sandwich using the endpoint http://localhost:8080/sandwich/ with request POST.
+The response will be sandwich object id in JSON format.
+2. Get a sandwich using the endpoint http://localhost:8080/sandwich/sandwichid with request GET.
+The response will be the sandwich object in JSON format.
+3. Get a sandwich using the endpoint http://localhost:8080/sandwich with request GET.
+The response will be an array of Sandwich objects in JSON format.
+4. Modify a sandwich with a POST request for the endpoint http://localhost:8080/sandwich/sandwichid.
+It will return the sandwich object id in JSON format.
+5. Delete a sandwich using the request DELETE with the endpoint http://localhost:8080/sandwich/sandwichid.
+It will return the deleted Sandwichid.
+6. Server A also handles the orders.
+We can add orders using the same endpoint URL with POST method http://localhost:8080/order/.
+It will return the newly created object type.
+7. This endpoint with the method request GET http://localhost:8080/order/:orderId, will return the order details specific to an order id in JSON format.
+8. The same endpoint URL http://localhost:8080/order with GET method, will return the list of order objects in an array format.
+9. It also uses the MongoDB database to store new sandwiches, as well as retrieve details of the sandwiches from the database to show it at UI.
+10. It uses two Rabbitmq channels: order generation and order completion to communicate with Server B. Order generation takes care of the order in the process from Server A to Server B. Order completion takes care of the order that is completed and sent from Server B to Server
+    A.

+## RabbitMQ

+RabbitMQ is a message brokering service and it is used to provide asynchronous communication between serve-a and server-b.

+## MongoDb

+In this project, MongoDb image is used in docker-compose.yml file.
+MongoDb runs in docker on port: 27017.
+Server-a saves the sandwich as well as the orders in mongodb for persistence purposes.

+## Server B

+Server B temporarily stores the details of orders.
+It tracks the order generation as well as completion.
+Whenever Server A generates some orders, Server B consumes that for processing.
+When the consumption, as well as processing, are done, it sends a signal using rabbitmq message channels about the completion and order is shown completed.

+## Conclusion

+This project helps us to understand web application architecture, how to dockerize your application, and message brokering services like Rabbitmq.
+This assignment helps us to co-operate with each other to come out of the existing loop-holes and continue the project without any hurdles.